shoko-129/hackmonitor/CLEAN_PROJECT_SUMMARY.md

 - ✅ **Cross-platform support**
 - ✅ **Clean file organization**

-**🎉 Ready for distribution and GitHub upload with enhanced professional UI!**
+**🎉 Ready for distribution and GitHub upload with professional UI and EXE compatibility!**